explorer436/explorer-git-repo/HelpfulTools.md

 IDEs :

+* IntelliJ Idea (Probably don't need Visual Studio Code if we have this.)
-* Eclipse (Optional Plugins : TestNG, EclEmma Code Coverage, Spring Tools 4),
+* Eclipse (Optional Plugins : TestNG, EclEmma Code Coverage, Spring Tools 4)
 * Visual Studio Code :
 	* Themes:
 		* azure (nice theme but it doesn't apply to file menu on the left)